Opt Out Requests

 The ccpa_dnsmpi

-cannot be set on Opt Out requests created manually through the DataGrail app.
+can only be set on requests created through the Privacy Request Center.

 Processing Opt Out Requests